MicrosoftDocs/visualstudio-docs/docs/msbuild/find-and-use-msbuild-versions.md

 ---
-title: Updating an existing application to MSBuild 15 | Microsoft Docs
+title: Find and use a specific version of MSBuild | Microsoft Docs
-description: Learn how to ensure that programmatic builds from your application match builds done within Visual Studio or MSBuild.exe. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: conceptual
+description: Learn how to ensure that programmatic builds from your application match builds done within Visual Studio or MSBuild.exe, and learn how to locate and use a consistent version on MSBuild when developing a programmatic build application on different machines. ms.custom: SEO-VS-2020 ms.date: 10/25/2022 ms.topic: conceptual
 author: ghogen
 ms.author: ghogen